DynMEP/DynMEP/README.md

 # 👷‍♂️ DynMEP

 Welcome to **DynMEP**!
-I'm Alfonso Davila, an Electrical Engineer with 20+ years of experience in power systems, renewable integration, and multidisciplinary project leadership.
-My mission is to advance U.S. electrical infrastructure and sustainable design by developing automation and tools for Revit MEP and BIM workflows.
-These solutions streamline engineering processes, enhance accuracy, and promote energy efficiency across the construction and power sectors.
-Projects include NEC-compliant Dynamo/Python scripts, AI-based symbol detection systems, and computational optimization methods supporting reliable and sustainable energy distribution.
-All repositories are hosted at [github.com/DynMEP](https://github.com/DynMEP) under the MIT License.
+I’m Alfonso Davila, an Electrical Engineer with 20+ years of experience in power systems, power distribution design, renewable integration, and multidisciplinary project leadership.
+I build practical, open-source tools at the intersection of electrical infrastructure, sustainable energy, and engineering automation, from AI-assisted plan takeoff to simulation and optimization for resilient power systems.

+Featured work includes YOLO-based symbol detection/counting for technical drawings, AI-driven microgrid energy management with reinforcement learning, and engineering simulators (Renewable integration, VFD/motor behavior and more).
+I also develop automation concepts for Revit MEP / BIM workflows using Dynamo/Python/Pyrevit to streamline engineering tasks, improve accuracy, and support energy-efficient design.
+Repositories are hosted at [github.com/DynMEP](https://github.com/DynMEP); see each repository for its specific license (MIT where noted).

 ---